-Alignment of curriculum, instruction, and materials to content and performance standards (ESEA) San Joaquin County Community schools has adopted the Common Core State Standards aligned curriculum in mathematics, English Language Arts/Development, and Social Science.
+Alignment of curriculum, instruction, and materials to content and performance standards (ESEA) San Joaquin County Community schools has adopted the Common Core State Standards-aligned curriculum in mathematics, English Language Arts/Development, and Social Science.
 The standards serve as the framework for directing district goals, objectives, and articulated curricular programs designed to maximize learning for all students.
-In 2018-19, a team of curriculum writers created scope and sequences that align to the newly adopted math and ELA/ELD curriculum.
-A team of teachers also developed integrated units for all levels of high school English and history/social science courses.
-This work was guided by a WestEd consultant.